-- Click on Modelling tab in Power BI and select New Measure tab.
+- Step 1: Click on the Modelling tab in Power BI and select the New Measure tab.

-- A formula bar will open.
+- Step 2: A formula bar will open.
 In that, you can replace the Measure word in it by the name you want.

-- The expression which needs to be calculated can be entered on the right side of the equals to sign.
+- Step 3: The expression which needs to be calculated can be entered on the right side of the equals to sign.

-- The measure name can be modified by the calculator icon (🖩) next to it.
+- Step 4: The measure name can be modified by the calculator icon (?) next to it.

 Calculations performed on the values provide in the arguments are by DAX functions.
 The arguments in the function should be in a particular order.
 The cases can be a logical value such as true or false, another formula or function, constants, texts, numbers or reference of the column.
-The functions perform a particular operation on the enclosed values in arguments.
-DAX formula allows usage of more than one case.
+The functions perform a particular operation on the enclosed values in arguments. to find more examples refer Power BI DAX functions with examples pdf.
+DAX formula allows the use of more than one case.